 In most cases, small businesses owners are paid by a mixture of both cash and credit.
 If you’re an established business who’s always been cash-only, it may be time to consider accepting cards.
 On the flip side, going totally cashless could be a great choice for your businesses.

-Though both methods end in the same result (more money in the bank), there are clear pros and cons for each that are worth considering.
+Though both methods end in the same result (more money in the bank), there are clear cash vs credit cards pros and cons that are worth considering.

 Immediate access to all funds